 Included: Rechargeable Battery (NP-FW50), AC Adaptor (AC-UB10), shoulder strap, body cap, eyepiece cup and a micro USB cable.

-This compact, tough little camera is great pro photographers and novices who are ready to get into serious photography.
-For the price, we can’t rate it highly enough.
+This compact, tough little camera is great for pro photographers and novices alike, who are ready to get into serious photography.
+We can’t rate it highly enough.

 What We Like